rcdelacruz/open-source-sei-platform/docs/CONTRIBUTING.md

 ## Community Guidelines

 ### Code of Conduct
 We are committed to providing a welcoming and inspiring community for all.
-Please read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Communication Channels
 - **GitHub Issues** - Bug reports and feature requests